2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 Research area

-Developing a new strategy to improve the efficacy of immunotherapy in metastatic breast cancer.
+Developing strategies to improve the efficacy of immunotherapy in metastatic breast cancer.

 Impact

 Breast cancers can evade the body’s immune system, resulting in tumor resistance to therapy leading to recurrence, or metastasis.
 Many researchers are focused on harnessing the power of the immune system to eliminate breast cancer.
-Through laboratory studies, Dr. Welm has found a promising novel target for immunotherapy called sfRON, a key mediator of breast cancer metastasis.
+Through laboratory studies, Dr. Welm has found a promising novel target for immunotherapy called sfRON a truncated or short form of the RON receptor tyrosine kinase and a key mediator of breast cancer metastasis.
 It acts on the immune system not the tumor itself and allows the tumor cells to escape immune surveillance and metastasize.
-Blocking sfRON prevented metastasis in laboratory models by increasing the recruitment of immune cells in early metastatic lesions.
+Blocking sfRON prevented metastasis in laboratory models by increasing the recruitment of tumor promoting immune cells in early metastatic lesions.
 The team is now deciphering the mechanism of sfRON action and hopes their findings lead to a novel strategy to prevent metastasis.

 Progress Thus Far